bebop-001/CrashMe/README.txt

 Sun Jul 22 17:32:32 PDT 2018

+keywords: android logcat Thread.UncaughtExceptionHandler
+keywords: Thread.setDefaultUncaughtExceptionHandler
+keywords: android.permission.WRITE_EXTERNAL_STORAGE
+keywords: checkSelfPermission onRequestPermissionsResult

 I have an app that sometimes dies several hours after being started if its on the backstack and was having a hard time catching the crash dump.
+I could run logcat on the device using a terminal and logcat as a process on the app but as it turns out, output from logcat is extremely limited unless you have a root'ed device.

-I needed something to catch the exceptions for later review and this is a feature I have needed in the past to.
-My solution is the CrashLog in this demo.
+I needed something to catch the stack trace from the exception for later review and this is a something I have needed in the past to.
+My solution is the CrashLog class in this demo.

 I also like putting things under one directory and being an old unix guy, I like the idea of a home directory.